 • authorization A handle representing the authorization token.

-• timestamp The time of the server request execution.
+• timestamp The server execution time of the request.
 This may not be the same as the final update time of the signal.

 Subscribe

 Purpose: Get asynchronous messages containing the value(s) addressed by the path.
-The triggering rules for issuing the event messages are set by the filter data.
+The triggering conditions for these events are determined by the filter rules.

-The client MAY have to obtain an authorization token before being able to subscribe to the vehicle signal(s).
-The server MUST issue an event message if a trigger rule is fulfilled.
-If the server is able to satisfy the request it MUST return a success response.
-If the server is unable to fulfil the request, then the server MUST return an error response.
-If an error occurs during the subscription period, the server SHOULD return an error event.
+The client MAY have to obtain an authorization token before subscribing to vehicle signal(s).
+The server MUST issue an event message if a trigger rule is met.
+If the server successfully processes the request, it MUST return a success response.
+If the server fails to fulfill the request, then the server MUST return an error message.
+If an error occurs during the subscription period, the server SHOULD return an error message.

 Arguments, of which path and filter are mandatory:

-• path The path as defined in VSS to one or more nodes in the VSS tree.
+• path The VSS-defined path to a node in the VSS tree.

-• filter The rule set describing triggering criterias for issuance of asynchronous event messages.
+• filter A rule set defining the triggering criteria for asynchronous event messages.

 • authorization The authorization token.